 3. Mix together chicken and 1 cup cheese.
 Roll meat/cheese up in tortillas and place in pan.
 (I could only fit 8 in there.
 If you make them skinnier you could fit 10, but I kind of like heftier enchiladas.)

-5. Pour over enchiladas and top with remaining cheese.
+6. Pour mixture over enchiladas and top with remaining 1 cup of cheese.

 Dig in and enjoy!!